parisepigenetics/RASflow_EDC/README.md

 ## Expected outputs

 The outputs are separated into two folders :
-- the big files : trimmed fastq, bam files are in the intermediate folder defined in `configs/config_main.yaml` at `OUTPUTPATH:`
+- the big files : trimmed FASTQ, bam files are in the intermediate folder defined in `configs/config_main.yaml` at `OUTPUTPATH:`
 - the small files: QC reports, count tables, bigwig, etc. are in the final output folder defined in `configs/config_main.yaml` at `FINALOUTPUT:`

 ```yaml